petrushchako/Monitoring/Dynatrace/README.md

 With this growth and platform maturity, Dynatrace presents a strong case for organizations like **Bethany’s Pie Shop** seeking a modern and scalable observability solution.

+<br><br><br>

+## The Dynatrace Software Intelligence Platform

+### From Products to Unified Platform
+Over the years, Dynatrace has evolved its offerings based on customer needs and infrastructure changes.
+Initially, like many competitors, Dynatrace provided separate tools for different observability functions, including:

+- Application Performance Monitoring (APM)
+- Synthetic Monitoring
+- Real User Monitoring (RUM)
+- Application-aware Network Performance Monitoring

+However, as cloud adoption grew and technology matured, having separate products created confusion.
+Customers often struggled to determine which tool to use for which scenario, complicating deployments and maintenance.

+To address this, Dynatrace unified these offerings into a single solution known as the **Software Intelligence Platform**.
+This is not just a branding layer over multiple tools—**Dynatrace is both the company and the product**.
+The platform consolidates all features and capabilities under one integrated experience, offering true **single-pane-of-glass** monitoring.

+### Benefits of a Unified Platform
+This unified approach simplifies the customer experience:
+- No need to choose or install separate products
+- All components are available under a single license
+- Faster and more holistic analysis and troubleshooting
+- Reduced operational overhead for engineering teams

+Customers like Bethany’s Pie Shop can benefit from streamlined deployments and complete observability without having to manage multiple toolsets.

+### Core Features of the Software Intelligence Platform
+Dynatrace’s platform is built around a dynamic set of capabilities.
+While the list evolves with product development, the current major components include:

+- **OneAgent**

+    The primary method for data collection.
+Installed once per host, **OneAgent** automatically detects and monitors all relevant processes, services, and technologies—regardless of the language or framework.

+- **PurePath**

+    Dynatrace’s patented **distributed tracing technology**.
+PurePath injects unique IDs into every transaction and request, enabling deep end-to-end tracing across your system.
+This visibility helps pinpoint where and why performance issues occur.

+- **Smartscape**

+    A real-time **dependency mapping engine**.
+Smartscape builds a visual topology of your environment, showing how services, processes, and infrastructure relate to one another.
+It simplifies understanding system behavior and changes over time.

+- **Grail**

+    A newer component, **Grail** is a **data lakehouse** used to store logs, metrics, and traces.
+While not universally available yet, Grail enables unified data access for faster and more flexible observability queries.

+- **Davis AI**

+    Since 2017, Dynatrace has used its AI engine called **Davis**.
+Davis ingests data from OneAgent, PurePath, and other sources to automatically analyze and correlate information.
+This causation-based AI identifies dependencies and pinpoints root causes of issues—eliminating the need for manual triage.

+    > Causation-based AI (used by Dynatrace’s Davis engine) is an approach to artificial intelligence that goes beyond simply spotting patterns or correlations—it identifies why something happened, not just that it happened.